bla211/etsy-vanilla-js/README.md

 ### testing

-opening tests/SpecRunner.html in chrome will run the test
+opening tests/SpecRunner.html in chrome will run the tests using jasmine